bjchavez/CLI-tube/README.md

 ## what technologies am I using?

 - [Typer](https://typer.tiangolo.com/) - Typer, build great CLIs.
 Easy to code.
 Based on Python type hints.
-- [Pytube](https://pytube.io/en/latest/) - pytube is a lightweight, Pythonic, dependency-free, library (and command-line utility) for downloading YouTube Videos.
+- [Pytube](https://pytube.io/en/latest/) - Pytube is a lightweight, Pythonic, dependency-free, library (and command-line utility) for downloading YouTube Videos.
 - [Rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.

 ## To do